MurdoMaclachlan/oscr/docs/source/configuration.rst

    * - regexBlacklist
      - Array
      - An alternative blacklist intended for use with regexes.
 Users not familiar with regexes are advised to ignore this list, as regexes are turned off by default and can cause harm to your profile if used without care.
+   * - reportTotals
+     - Boolean
+     - Determines whether or not OSCR will print total statistics to the log and console output.
+Set to True by default.
    * - subredditList
      - Array
      - The list of subreddits that OSCR cares about.
 Comments that are in the blacklist or match your set regexes but are not on one of these subreddits will be ignored.
 If the list is empty, OSCR will check comments on all subreddits.
    * - unit
      - Array
      - A list containing all the variations on the unit of time used for the wait variable; singular word, plural word, and integer equivalent converted into seconds.
 The default unit is minutes.
-   * - user
-     - String
-     - Your Reddit username.
    * - useRegex
      - Boolean
      - Determines whether the program should use the blacklist key, only deleting comments that exactly match it, or the regexBlacklist key, which allows for more flexible and powerful control over what the programs delete.
 It is set to False by default, and users not familiar with regexes should leave it this way, as getting your regex wrong can result in OSCR deleting a lot more than you intend.